jileon/janet-reactCapstone-client/README.md

 - Create a folder by typing into the form and press enter.
 - To see each folder's content, click on the title of the button.

+- This app is best used on a desktop browser.
+If issues arise while logging in on a mobile device, please try again when back at desktop computer.

 ### Demo User
 - username: demouser